OA book business models

 - Description.
 The model is for the publisher to solicit donations, periodically or continuously.

 - Description.
 The model is for an institution to subsidize OA publications, in whole or part, directly or indirectly.
 It may provide cash, facilities, equipment, or personnel.
 The institution may be of any kind, for example, a university, research center, library, learned society, for-profit corporation, non-profit organization, foundation, or government agency.
 Most of these publishers will also raise revenue by selling POD editions.

-- Variant: university subsidies.
+- Variation: university subsidies.
 There are several forms of university subsidies for OA books: in-house publication of OA books; provision of facilities, equipment, infrastructure, or personnel.